dmitry-ivanov/laravel-db-profiler/README.md

 ## Local by default

-Profiling is enabled only for the `local` environment, so you don't have to worry about `production`.
+Enabled only for the `local` environment, so you don't have to worry about `production`.

 If you want to force profiling for non-local environments - specify it explicitly in your `.env` file: